lumitech-co/lumitech-python-template/README.md

 ### 🧩 Repository Pattern

 This template implements the Repository pattern to abstract database operations.
 The `BaseRepository` class provides a set of common CRUD operations that can be extended for specific entities.
+Using a repository layer centralizes all database interactions, eliminates code duplication, and simplifies the integration of new entities.
+It enforces a clear contract for data access, isolates persistence logic from the rest of the application, and facilitates unit testing by enabling database operations to be easily mocked.

-#### Repository Usage Example:
+#### ✨ Repository Usage Example:

 ```python
 # Create a repository for a specific model.